ashishsnigam/ashishsnigam/README.md

 - I have 15+ years of experience.
 - My current coding language is Golang and previously I worked with Python for almost 10+ years.
 - In my previous jobs I have worked as a Backend Developer.
 - Product development mindset.
-Proven experiecne in desiging, reviewing and execution.
+Proven experience in desiging, reviewing and execution of complex product features.
 - In my free time, I contributed for few open source repos in Golang from this account only.